 The verdict on the study

 Furthermore, we may never catch up to the Hadza tribe in terms of microbiome diversity.
-This is because they are exposed to additional bacteria from the soil, the animals they hunt and from their lack of western hygiene.
+This is because they are exposed to additional bacteria from the soil, the animals they hunt, and their lack of western hygiene.

 Adopting the Hadza diet